- It is increasingly evident that SAP has a very high maintenance overhead and that the new products from SAP are worse than SAP’s ERP system.

-If you are in senior management at a software vendor, who believed this, you then you did not have enough exposure to or information about SAP to compete against them.
-And its good to know this, so that you can address the issue because addressing the issue has good potential to lead to higher sales.
+If you are in senior management at a software vendor, who believed this, you did not have enough exposure to or information about SAP to compete against them.
+And it’s good to know this to address the issue because addressing the issue has good potential to lead to higher sales.

 SAP is a complex beast and cannot be understood with light or occasional exposure.
-It often surprises me that SAP marketing works not only on customers but works almost as well on competing software vendors.
-They will often come to assume that many of the fanciful items presented by SAP marketing are in fact true.
+It often surprises me that SAP marketing works not only on customers but also on competing software vendors.
+They will often assume that many of the fanciful items presented by SAP marketing are, in fact, true.

 How SAP Will Deal With its Customers that do Not Comply